cirosantilli/db/mysql.md

     /*!40100 SHOW TABLES */;

 then it will *not* be treated as a comment on MySQL versions equal to or greater than `4.01.00` and will get executed normally.

 This type of version conditional comments serve a similar purpose to C `__STDC_VERSION__` typedefs.

-#structure
+#Structure

 MySQL organizes information hierarchically as: